|

 In her lectures on classical mythology, Dr. Elizabeth Vandiver points out that many of the legends of ancient Greece, to an astonishing degree, match the essential elements of popular myth in Mesopotamia.

 How is this possible?
-Not so hard.
 Soldiers, merchants, voyagers, displaced peoples took their “family gods” with them wherever they went – just as people do today.

-May I hasten to point out to those wishing to support a “monotheistic” Jesus that the early Church was taken over by religious politicians who wanted to create a “big tent” movement.
-To the uneducated masses, they sold the idea that “Our gods in this church are very similar to the ones you’ve always believed in, so don't worry about it.”
+The early Church was taken over by religious politicians who wanted to create a “big tent” movement.
+To the uneducated masses, they sold the idea that “Our gods in this church are very similar to the ones you’ve always believed in, so don't worry about a new name for an old deity.”

 instead of going to the Odin Temple, now you go to the Jesus Church